Learn more about testing for Essential Services in the U.S. and Canada during COVID-19. See FAQs »

 The mission of the American Board of Emergency Medicine (ABEM) is to ensure the highest standards in the specialty of Emergency Medicine.
-To accomplish this mission, ABEM conducts an initial certification program and a maintenance of certification (MOC) program.
-ABEM also co-sponsors subspecialty certification programs, and administers the certification examination for the subspecialty of Emergency Medical Services, and the certification and MOC examinations for the subspecialty of Medical Toxicology in Pearson VUE test centers.
+To accomplish this mission, ABEM conducts an initial certification program and a continuous certification program.
+ABEM also co-sponsors subspecialty certification programs, and administers the certification and continuous certification examinations for the subspecialties of Emergency Medical Services and Medical Toxicology in Pearson VUE test centers.

 Before scheduling an examination appointment, you must have already:

-- Been notified of your eligibility to sit for the examination; and
+- Received email notification from ABEM of your eligibility to sit for the examination; and

-- Paid an examination authorization fee to ABEM.
+- Paid an examination registration fee to ABEM.

 Call ABEM with any questions you have regarding the examination, examination requirements or the examination registration process at 517-332-4800.